zavalab/PlasmoDataPlots.jl/README.md

-# DataGraphPlots
+# PlasmoDataPlots

-DataGraphPlots.jl is a package for [Julia](https://julialang.org/) designed for visualizing graphs from the [PlasmoData.jl](https://github.com/zavalab/PlasmoData.jl) package.
+PlasmoDataPlots.jl is a package for [Julia](https://julialang.org/) designed for visualizing graphs from the [PlasmoData.jl](https://github.com/zavalab/PlasmoData.jl) package.

 ## Bug Reports and Support

 This package is functional and can be installed as is.
 It is still under development, and significant changes will continue to come.
-If you encounter any issues or bugs, please submit them through the [Github issue tracker](https://github.com/dlcole3/DataGraphPlots.jl/issues).
+If you encounter any issues or bugs, please submit them through the [Github issue tracker](https://github.com/zavalab/PlasmoDataPlots.jl/issues).

 ## Installation